Kiri Mioki is the queer king we’ve been waiting for

 Queer and fresh, Kiri Mioki embodies everything we love about pop music with a distinctly European sensibility.

-I caught up with Kiri to talk music, branding, and Kylie Minogue.
+We caught up with Kiri to talk music, branding, and Kylie Minogue.

 It almost sounds as if you found music as a creative outlet a bit by accident?

-When I was playing around in that Japanese cabin, maybe it was a coincidence that I started writing songs.
-But, on the other hand, I’ve always seen music as being much more than just a nice tune – it’s a great starting point to communicate ideas and to make performances and other visual outings.
+I’ve always seen music as being much more than just a nice tune – it’s a great starting point to communicate ideas and to make performances and other visual outings.

 Sometimes, I’ll think of what a video should look like first and then write a song for it, or I imagine an outfit and I write a lyric to connect to that.
 Other times, the music comes first.
 It felt great to realise that I could communicate like that.